• RTC 2024 Logo

 • Nora Uricchio

-Nora Uricchio, M.Ed, R.T.
-(R)(T)
+Nora Uricchio, M.Ed, R.T.(R)(T)

-Nora is the program coordinator for the radiation therapy program at Connecticut State Community College in Manchester.
+Nora Uricchio is the program coordinator for the radiation therapy program at Connecticut State Community College in Manchester.
 She is certified in radiography and radiation therapy and holds a master’s in education.
 Nora has been in education for more than 30 years.
 She enjoys being professionally involved with her state society, the Connecticut Society of Radiologic Technologists, and nationally with the ASRT.
-She serves as one of the ASRT Radiation Therapy Chapter delegates, on the Radiation Therapy Curriculum Committee and the Practice Standards Subcommittee, and she is a member of the Radiation Therapist Editorial Review Board.
-Her love for patient care, quality and safety, and education is the driving force that keeps her motivated to the share that passion with her students.
+Nora serves as one of the ASRT Radiation Therapy Chapter delegates, on the Radiation Therapy Curriculum Committee and the Practice Standards Subcommittee, and she is a member of the Radiation Therapist Editorial Review Board.
+Her love for patient care, quality and safety, and education is the driving force that motivates her to share that passion with her students.
 It is an honor and a privilege for her to present with two of her former graduates at this year’s RTC.

 Course